 READ 4570.
 Integrating Reading Assessment and Instruction in the Classroom.
 3 Hours.

 Planning and management of classroom literacy events based on assessment information.
-Emphasis includes an examination of ways of recording, and analyziang, using assessment information in daily classroom instruction and differentialting instruction to meet the needs of students from varying cultural, psychological, and linguistic background.
+Emphasis includes an examination of ways of recording, and analyzing, using assessment information in daily classroom instruction and differentiating instruction to meet the needs of students from varying cultural, psychological, and linguistic background.